Sous Vide Whole Chicken (Not Poached)

-Before we get into it, though, a common question that I get frequently is why cook whole chicken sous vide?
+Before we get into it, though, a common question that I get frequently is why cook a whole chicken sous vide?
 Here’s the answer.

 - Why Sous Vide Whole Chicken?